pgjbz/mila/README.md

 # Mila
 What is Mila?
+A TOY LANG LUL

-Mila as programme language written in Rust, this lang is a reimplementation of [bzr](https://github.com/pgjbz/bzr), but improved, and removed useless type check in let statements, and real immutable `let` stataments and mutabble `var` statements.
+Mila as programme language written in Rust, this lang is a reimplementation of [bzr](https://github.com/pgjbz/bzr), but improved, and removed useless type check in let statements.

 This lang supports objects like: